-The unique characteristics of clay and glazes, in response to her concepts and impositions, are what draw Lee to clay.
-She takes the materials and firing process "as is", allowing and embracing natural flaws and technical imperfections, when it suits her purpose, manipulating what is presented and at times introducing other challenges to the clay.
+I primarily use commercial clay bodies and glazes, firing at cone 6 (approx. 2230°F) in an electric kiln and enjoy wood firing and other methods when the opportunity presents.
+The unique characteristics of clay and glazes, in response to my concepts and impositions, are what draw me in.
+I take the materials and firing process "as is", allowing and embracing natural flaws and technical imperfections, when it suits my purpose, manipulating what is presented and at times introducing other challenges to the clay.

 My ceramic pieces are designed to be sculpturally functional and distinctive, for home and office use.